LiamColeman/music-go/README.md

   }'
 ```

-## Example Delete of Artist
+Delete an Artist
-Note: Deleting an artist will cascade delete the artist, album, and songs
+Note: Deleting an artist will cascade delete the albums and songs for the artist
 ```
 curl --request DELETE \
   --url http://localhost:9000/artists/5 \